Muon in Associative Memory Learning: Training Dynamics and Scaling Laws: Analysis of Noisy Case and Scaling Laws

 We defer the full proof to Appendix~\ref{sec:proof_muon_noisy}.
 Theorem~\ref{thm: muon_upper_bound} establishes that, under label noise, learning dynamics of Muon related to the $j$-th sub-task exhibit \textbf{two phases}: \emph{(1) descent phase}, in which the loss decreases and decomposes into an exponential convergence term, analogous to the noiseless setting, and an additional noise accumulation term $\eta t$ induced by label noise injection; and \emph{(2) oscillation phase}, during which the loss fluctuates at a scale of $\cL_j^* + \cO(\eta^2)$.
-Increasing learning rate accelerates the exponential convergence term but simultaneously amplifies noise injection and oscillation.
+The two-phase pattern also induces a trade-off in the choice of learning rate $\eta$: increasing the learning rate accelerates the decent phase but simultaneously leads to a larger oscillation magnitude in the second phase. \begin{theorem} Under Muon, the total loss satisfies: